-In criminal cases, the Supreme Court primarily decides on nullity appeals (appeals from criminal verdicts passed by courts with lay assessors or jury trials) and associated appeals (against the imposition of penalties or findings relating to civil law claims), as well as on nullity appeals to preserve the integrity of the law filed by the Procurator General, on appeals regarding basic rights and other appeals from individual rulings of the regional appellate courts.
+In criminal cases, the Supreme Court primarily decides on nullity appeals (appeals from criminal verdicts passed by courts with lay assessors or jury trials) and associated appeals (against the imposition of penalties or findings relating to civil law claims).
+Apart from that, also the Procurator General may bring appeals to the Court to preserve the integrity of the law.
+Ancillary to these functions, the Court presides over decisions concerning the rights of those detained or incarcerated, known in common law jurisdictions as Habeas Corpus.

-- In the course of legislative initiatives, the Supreme Court regularly issues opinions on draft legislation.
-For this purpose it maintains five panels, each dealing with different fields of law, three for civil law, one for criminal law and one for legal issues of interdisciplinary relevance.
+In the course of legislative initiatives, the Supreme Court regularly issues opinions on draft legislation.
+For this purpose it maintains five panels.